kvipanshu/to-do-list/README.md

 # React + Vite

+Developed a responsive Todo list application using React.js, allowing users to add, delete, and update tasks.
+Implemented state management with React hooks and utilized local storage for data persistence.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: